Species Introduction

 ✓ Expert Tip

-Q: How often should I feed Royal Farlowella Catfish?
+Q: How often should I feed my Royal Farlowella Catfish?

 ✓ Expert Tip

-Incorporating a variety of food types will help enhance their colouration and overall health.
+Incorporate a variety of foods to ensure a balanced diet, which will enhance their colour and overall health.

 Q: What are the best tank mates for Royal Farlowella Catfish?

-Royal Farlowella Catfish are generally peaceful and make excellent additions to community tanks.
-Suitable tank mates include smaller, non-aggressive species such as tetras, rasboras, and other catfish like Corydoras.
-Avoid keeping them with larger or aggressive fish that may bully them or compete for food.
-Additionally, ensure that the tank is spacious enough to accommodate the different species comfortably, as overcrowding can lead to stress and territorial disputes.
+Royal Farlowella Catfish are generally peaceful and can coexist with a variety of fish species.
+Ideal tank mates include smaller, non-aggressive species such as tetras, rasboras, and dwarf cichlids.
+Avoid keeping them with larger or aggressive fish that may view them as competition or prey.
+It is crucial to ensure that the tank is spacious enough, with plenty of hiding spots to reduce stress and territorial disputes.
+Always observe interactions initially to ensure compatibility, and be prepared to separate fish if aggression occurs.

 ✓ Expert Tip

-Q: How do I properly acclimatise Royal Farlowella Catfish to my aquarium?
+Q: How do I properly acclimatise the Royal Farlowella Catfish to my aquarium?

-Acclimatising your Royal Farlowella Catfish is crucial to their survival.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalise the temperature.
-After this, open the bag and gradually introduce small amounts of your aquarium water into the bag every 5-10 minutes for about an hour.
-This process helps the fish adjust to differences in water chemistry.
-Once acclimatised, gently net the fish into the tank without adding the water from the bag, to prevent contamination.
+Acclimatisation is crucial for the successful introduction of Royal Farlowella Catfish to your aquarium.
+Start by floating the sealed bag in the tank for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of tank water into the bag every 5-10 minutes, over the course of 1-2 hours.
+This process helps the fish adjust to the new water chemistry.
+Once acclimatised, gently transfer the fish into the tank using a net to avoid adding bag water, which may contain harmful substances.

 ✓ Expert Tip